d-arefyev/Pet-Shop-Frontend/README.md

 ## Description

-It is the final project of the HTML, CSS, and JavaScript course at [ITCareerHub] (https://itcareerhub.de/).
+It is the final project of the HTML, CSS, and JavaScript course in Online School [ITCareerHub.de](https://itcareerhub.de/).
 This modern, fully-featured e-commerce web application for a pet products store includes multiple pages for browsing categories and products, as well as a dynamic order form for completing purchases.

 ## Technologies used